How Effective Are NPM Malicious Package Detectors? A Large-Scale Empirical Study: Introduction

 \section{Introduction}

-NPM (Node Package Manager) serves as the cornerstone of JavaScript development, hosting over 3.57 million packages with 7.09 billion weekly downloads~\cite{npmstats} and used by over 40\% of developers worldwide~\cite{brilworks_nodejs_stats}.
+NPM serves as the cornerstone of JavaScript development, hosting over 3.57 million packages with 7.09 billion weekly downloads~\cite{npmstats, brilworks_nodejs_stats}.
 Modern web applications routinely incorporate hundreds of NPM dependencies~\cite{socket_npm_retrospective, bacancy_nodejs_stats}, creating supply chain networks where a single compromised package can affect thousands of downstream projects.
 The NPM registry adopts an open publication model with minimal gatekeeping~\cite{ferreira2021containing, socket_npm_retrospective}, which prioritizes accessibility but also enables attackers to publish malicious packages.
 Reported threats include credential harvesters~\cite{securelist_lofylife}, cryptocurrency miners~\cite{duan2020towards}, and backdoor installation scripts~\cite{rptu_npm_trojan}.
 Attackers also exploit naming similarities through typosquatting~\cite{zimmermann2019small}, or gain access via dependency confusion and compromised maintainer accounts~\cite{zahan2022weak}.
 Several high-profile incidents illustrate the impact of these attacks.
 The \textit{event-stream} package, with 2 million weekly downloads, was compromised to steal Bitcoin wallet keys~\cite{medium_event_stream}.
 Attacks on \textit{ua-parser-js}~\cite{cisa_npm_malware}, \textit{coa}, and \textit{rc}~\cite{broadcom_malicious_npm} affected thousands of projects, showing that NPM has become a major vector for software supply chain attacks.

-To counter these threats, researchers and practitioners have developed various detection tools.
-These tools fall into four categories.
-Static analysis methods examine source code and metadata without execution, such as GuardDog~\cite{datadog_guarddog} and OSSGadget~\cite{microsoft_ossgadget}.
-Dynamic analysis tools execute packages in controlled environments to observe runtime behaviors, including MalOSS~\cite{duan2020towards} and Packj~\cite{packj}.
-Machine learning approaches train classifiers on package features to distinguish malicious from benign code, represented by Cerebro~\cite{zhang2025killing} and AMALFI~\cite{sejfia2022practical}.
-More recently, LLM-based methods leverage large language models to analyze code semantics~\cite{zahan2024leveraging, wyss2025evaluating}.
+To counter these threats, researchers and practitioners have developed detection tools spanning four paradigms, namely static analysis of code and metadata~\cite{datadog_guarddog, microsoft_ossgadget}, dynamic analysis in a sandbox~\cite{duan2020towards, packj}, machine learning over package features~\cite{zhang2025killing, sejfia2022practical}, and large language models reasoning over code semantics, either from the model's own knowledge~\cite{zahan2024leveraging, wyss2025evaluating} or from evidence retrieved from outside it~\cite{intelguard_www2026}.
 Each category has shown promising detection results in their published evaluations.

 However, malicious packages remain a persistent problem despite the availability of these tools.
 More fundamentally, we lack understanding of \textit{why} different detection approaches succeed or fail, which prevents principled tool design and deployment.
 Four questions remain unanswered.